 - Earn transferable college credit from an accredited institution to JUMP START a baccalaureate degree.

 - Reduce the number of college classes you’ll have to take after high school graduation.

 - Facilitates the transition between high school and college.

 - Utilize college resource and services, including the library, computer labs, and tutoring services.

 - Participate in college campus activities.

-School Districts With Dual Credit Agreements With North Campus
+School Districts With Dual Credit Agreement With Central Campus

 Prior to completing the admission's processes at San Jacinto College, students should meet with their high school counselor for additional details regarding how to register for dual credit courses.